EricaLinaG/Emacsn/README.md

 ### The generic update rule
 ```

+### The generic update rule.

 For configurations with no update function.
 (Most of them)

 So far, only Doom, Ericas and Spacemacs provide an update mechanism.
-The rest can use this generic update rule.(with-temp-buffer
+The rest can use this generic update rule.
-  (insert "Hello!"))

 There is a `generic-update.el` that can be used to do updates
 on configurations without special functionality for that.